JAORMX/deet.blog/content/posts/day-12-perfect-day.md

 date = 2020-07-15T18:33:00Z
 description = ""
 draft = true
-title = "Day 12 -  Perfect day"
+title = "Day 12 -  We are all together"
 type = "post"

 +++